College football odds, picks, predictions for Aug. 27, 2022: Computer simulation fading Illinois in Week 0

 Top college football predictions for Aug.
 27, 2022

-One of the top college football picks the model is recommending for Saturday: Wyoming (+13) stays within the spread against Illinois in a 4 p.m.
+One of the top college football picks the model is recommending for Saturday: Wyoming (+14) stays within the spread against Illinois in a 4 p.m.
 ET kickoff on Saturday in Champaign.
-The Cowboys capped off a winning 2021 campaign with a Potato Bowl victory over Kent State, while Illinois went 5-7 and missed a bowl game for the second consecutive year.
+The Cowboys are not going to be scared by an Illini offense that finished dead last in the Big Ten in passing last season.

-Wyoming lost its starting quarterback and first-string running back from last year's team, but junior running back Titus Swen is ready to take over as the lead back.
-He rushed for 785 yards last season, averaging nearly six yards per touch.
-The Cowboys also have sophomore linebacker Easton Gibbs back as a defensive stopper after he recorded 90 tackles in 2021.
+Illinois brought in a new offensive coordinator and is expected to start Syracuse transfer Tommy DeVito at quarterback, but the Illini are going to need some time to fix an attack that ranked outside the top 110 nationally in total offense and scoring last year.
+Wyoming tends to play low-scoring games, anyway, using ball control and tough defense to keep games close.
+The Cowboys have not faced a Power Five program since knocking off Missouri to open the 2019 season, so they will be motivated by this opportunity.

-Illinois is going to lean heavily on its rushing attack in this game, as Syracuse transfer Tommy DeVito has gotten the starting nod and will likely need some time to settle in.
-A run-heavy attack also lends itself to a lower-scoring game, which is one reason why SportsLine's model has the Cowboys covering the double-digit spread in 60% of simulations.
+They have some momentum entering the 2022 campaign after picking up a win over Kent State in the Famous Idaho Potato Bowl last year.
+Utah State transfer Andrew Peasley could be an upgrade at the quarterback position, while running back Titus Swen returns after a strong 2021 season.
+SportsLine's model projects Wyoming's rushing attack to record more than 160 yards on the ground as the Cowboys are covering the spread in 60% of simulations.
 See which other teams the model likes here.

 How to make college football picks for Saturday, Aug.
 27

-The model has also made the call on who wins and covers in every other FBS matchup on Saturday, and it's calling for a big favorite to get a huge scare.
+The model has also made the call on who wins and covers in every other FBS matchup on Saturday, and it's calling for a big favorite to go down hard in a shocking upset.
 You can only get every pick for every game at SportsLine.

 So what college football picks can you make with confidence?
-And which heavy favorite gets a big scare?
+And which heavy favorite goes down hard?
 Check out the latest college football odds below, then visit SportsLine to see which teams win and cover the spread, all from a proven computer model that has returned almost $3,600 in profit over the past six seasons, and find out.

 College football odds for Saturday, Aug.
 27 (via Caesars)